 Hot tip: Chemists in Bali are also called pharmacies and drugstores, but most commonly, “Apoteks”.

 These insect repellents can also be found in the larger supermarkets such as:

 Kimia Farma and Guardian are two popular chemist chains, stocking a variety of products to ease common ailments, as well as prescription medicines.

-Soffell Mosquito repellent
+No.1: Soffell Mosquito repellent

 Soffel insect repellent can be found all over Bali.

-Soffel Fresh Fragrance is an insect repellent in a spray bottle that can be used for all types of outdoor and camping activities.
+Soffel Fresh Fragrance is an insect repellent in a pump spray bottle that can be used for all types of outdoor and camping activities.

 It is effective in repelling biting mosquitoes and insects for at least 7 hours.

 No.2: Utama Spice Bug Spray